Tbernard33/FortuneWheeler/README.md

 * Create a mobile application allowing to play a fortune wheeler.
 * The goal of the test is to evaluate the code quality, the architecture, and the simplicity tu run it.

+Stage 1 :
+* Connect to the micro service provided.

+Stage 2 :
+* Create an interface allowing :
+	*- To play
+	*- To see the wheel stop on one of the prices.
+	*- To visualise your gains.

+Contraints :
+* The project must be done in unity and must run on mobile.
+* The delivery must be on Github.

 This project was done in X hours.

 The main evolutions are :